d-bl/MAE-gf/docs/tricks.md

 * Whole stitch & twist = (twist if not already done), cross, twist, cross, twist.
 Coloured <span class="b-red">red</span>.
 * Plaits = (twist,) cross, twist, cross, twist, cross, twist, cross (, twist), .... .
 Coloured <span class="b-blue">blue</span>.

-Sometimes, onorthodox stitches are used, like `Cross only` or `crcllcrc`, as in the [_Sunny Stitch_][ex-sun].
+Sometimes, onorthodox stitches are used, like <span class="stch">Cross only</span>  or <span class="stch">crcllcrc</span> , as in the [_Sunny Stitch_][ex-sun].

 <img alt="example" align="right" src="https://maetempels.github.io/MAE-gf/images_wt/gf-tctct.png">

 Groundforge has rules as which stitch-code gets what colour, according to the Belgian colour code.
 For the examples on these pages, the pair-diagrams will not always show the Belgian colour code, due to the following, illustrated with an example.
 Suppose, we wish to work on the example on the right.
 The whole stitch & twist in the middle can be specified several ways.
 We prefer to use <span class="stch">ctc B1=tctct</span>, see [here][ex-tctct].
 However, doing so, Groundforge colours this stitch in black in the pair-diagram.
-If we wish to see a red stitch, we have to use `ctc A1=ctcr A2=ctcr B1=ctct`, see [here][ex-ctct].
+If we wish to see a red stitch, we have to use <span class="stch">ctc A1=ctcr A2=ctcr B1=ctct</span> , see [here][ex-ctct].

 Groundforge accepts only stitch-instructions with at least one cross.
-The instruction `A1=t` will be translated into `A1=ct`.
+The instruction <span class="stch">A1=t` will be translated into <span class="stch">A1=ct</span> .

-We have tried `ctctclllllctctc` as a substitute for picots.
+We have tried <span class="stch">ctctclllllctctc</span>  as a substitute for picots.
 Groundforge needs some time to generate this, and the result is not as expected.

 ### Tiling
 Most examples use the <span class="elem">brick</span> parameter setting, drawn as a blue rectangle when shown, since it's less ID's to specify.
 Some scheme's do not have a working brick diagram, so, of course, a <span class="elem">checkers</span> parameter is used, drawn as a red rectangle when shown.

-Please note, that the ID's needed for the stitches shift somehow. `A1` is not in the upperleft corner of the shown units in the examples.
+Please note, that the ID's needed for the stitches shift somehow. <span class="elem">A1</span> is not in the upperleft corner of the shown units in the examples.

 ### Footsides
 The examples provided focus on just elements of the grounds.
 No attention is paid to footsides.
 This may sometimes lead to tilted figures.